ssbc/jitdb/README.md

 streaming the full log not much slower than reading the file.
 Meaning a 350mb log can be scanned in a few seconds.

+While this is mainly aimed as a query engine, it is possible to base other indexes

 [flumelog-aligned-offset]: https://github.com/flumedb/flumelog-aligned-offset
 [bipf]: https://github.com/dominictarr/bipf/